paulscherrerinstitute/fw_version_id/README.md

 ## Debugging

-Check the logfile `<project>.runs/synth_1/runme.log` in the first 30 lines if the script has been called:
+Check the logfile `<project>.runs/synth_1/runme.log`.
+The first 30 lines should show the called script:

 ```
   ...